jack33001/legend-of-carcosa/content/Characters/The Lord of Beauty.md

 ------------------------------------------------------------------------

 The ruler of [[The Sparkling Quarter]].
 Their appearance changes often, with the only consistency being orange eyes.
-Uses white crows with two pupils for spying.

 Killed by [[The Blackstars]] in [[Session 11]].